-The 28th European Meeting of Cultural Journals will take place in Tartu (Estonia) from 20 to 22 October 2017.
-This meeting is organized by the European network of cultural journals Eurozine in cooperation with Eurozine partner journal Vikerkaar, the Institute of Social Studies at the University of Tartu and the Estonian cultural organisation SA Kultuurileht.
-The event is sponsored by the European Union (Creative Europe), Eesti Kultuurkapital, the National Endowment for Democracy, the City of Tartu and the Open Society Initiative for Europe.
+The 28th European Meeting of Cultural Journals took place in Tartu (Estonia) from 20 to 22 October 2017.
+This meeting was organized by the European network of cultural journals Eurozine in cooperation with Eurozine partner journal Vikerkaar, the Institute of Social Studies at the University of Tartu and the Estonian cultural organisation SA Kultuurileht.
+The event was sponsored by the European Union (Creative Europe), Eesti Kultuurkapital, the National Endowment for Democracy, the City of Tartu and the Open Society Initiative for Europe.

 Europe between digital salvation and post-truth resignation

 Since Eurozine partner journals last met in Estonia, in 2004, to consider the implications of digital technology on politics, society and the media, new internet giants have emerged, and reshaped the communication landscape almost beyond recognition.
 This revolution has had a devastating effect on the advertising revenues that once funded journalism and has come to pose unexpected challenges to democracy itself.
 The new social media companies consciously avoid any commitment to a democratic function – or any of the rules that bind their traditional media forebears.
 ‘Fake news’ and disinformation are nothing new, but the internet has facilitated their spread: in the ‘click economy’, facts and ethical journalism become anachronisms once publics reject established media – and the journalistic standards they represent – as ‘elitist’ and biased towards the ‘liberal establishment’.
 Social media platforms and the data harvesting they allow have served to create a new political campaigning tool, one that operates largely beyond regulatory control and has unpredictable impacts on democratic outcomes.
 In this ‘post-truth’ media environment, the popular response is all too often resignation.